laravel/forge-sdk/README.md

 $forge->deleteFirewallRule($serverId, $ruleId);
 ```

-On a FirewallRule Instance you may also call:
+On a `FirewallRule` instance you may also call:

 ```php
 $rule->delete();